J. W. Walker & Sons Ltd: Robert Pennells and the move to Brandon

 Eventually, a recognizable revival came to the Walker firm with its move, in stages, from west London to the small town of Brandon, on the Suffolk/Norfolk border, where the organ building firm and a parts supply business ("P & S") occupied modern workshops.
 In the 1980s, under the leadership of Robert Pennells, his German (Klais)-trained son Andrew, B. Q. S. F. Buchanan and head voicer Michael Butler, a number of new and prestigious instruments were made, including town hall organs at Bolton in 1985 (after a fire four years before which destroyed a famous 1874 Gray & Davison instrument) and, leading a group of instruments for export, at Adelaide (1989); at Lancing College Chapel in 1986–7; and several years later at London's St Martin-in-the-Fields.
 The visual effect of a number of the new instruments benefited considerably from the case-designs of David Graebe.
 Later organs included a Cavaillé-Coll-inspired instrument, built in 1995 at Exeter College, Oxford.

-In 1999, Andrew Pennells died, drawing his father out of retirement.
-Today, the business has four distinct parts under the umbrella of "The Walker Group": restoration work operating from premises in the Wiltshire town of Devizes; tuning, supplies to the trade and a small new-organbuilding practice in Brandon.
+Move to Devizes

+In 1999, Andrew Pennells died and his father, Robert Pennell came out of retirement to replace him.
+When Robert retired (again) a former Walker apprentice Sebastian Meakin assumed leadership of the company, in 2005.
+The company retained facilities in Brandon, Suffolk for several years, before consolidating the organisation through a relocation to Devizes in 2016.
+The company now trades as part of the "Walker Group".